ashrean/Employee-Tracker/README.md

 # Description
-This application was created to show the comapany's database, you will see tables from the Departments, then from there you can see the roles along with the Employees and the associated job salaries.
+This application was created to show the comapany's database, you will see tables from the Departments, then from there you can see the Roles along with the Employees and the associated job salaries.

 # Installtion Instructions